BugeshiC/EVENTS-MANAGEMENT-SYSTEM/README.md

-# Event's Managment System
+# Events Managment System
-This is Web-based prototype for my University Event's Managment System.
+This is Web-based prototype for the University Events Managment System.